jflanigan/jamr/docs/Nodes_and_Edges_Format.md

 The `uniq_id` is the same as listed in the nodes.
 The `concept` field is the concept of the root node.

-Lines beginning with "# ::edge" list the edges.
+Lines beginning with `# ::edge` list the edges.
 The format is:

     # ::edges TAB source_concept TAB relation TAB dest_concept TAB source_uniq_id TAB dest_uniq_id